indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Walk-in Payments:

 Depositors may make use of the ConnectNetwork GTL walk-in options.
 Interested persons may start the process online and complete the transaction with cash at a participating local store.
+Note that sending money to a county jail inmate differs among counties.
+Depositors are advised to contact the county directly for preferred methods.

 disclaimer